 Air Quality Analysis Districts

-The federal air quality districts for ozone are shown in the figure to the right.
+The federal air quality districts for ozone are shown in the figure to the left.
 For ozone analysis purposes, CRCOG is part of the Greater Connecticut district.
 The Greater Connecticut district includes other planning regions in addition to the Capitol Region.
 It uses county boundaries and includes the following counties: Hartford, Tolland, Litchfield, Windham, and New London.